NIRSpec Detector Subarrays

 NIRSpec subarrays offer shorter frame times than the full frame readout modes, and can therefore be used to observe brighter science sources before pixel saturation occurs.
 Subarray sizes optimized for the supported FSs in the FS and BOTS science modes are listed in Tables 1 and 2.
 The subarrays are automatically adjusted in pixel position for the grating-filter optical configurations used for a given exposure, to ensure that science spectra lie within the subarray detector region.
 The conversion gain for subarrays is about a factor of 1.43 higher compared to full frame data for both SCAs, resulting in a saturation limit of ~77,000 e-.
 This provides a greater dynamic range for observing bright sources.
 The ETC imposes a slightly more constrained saturation limit of ~65,000 e- for the subarrays.

 In FS mode, the maximum exposure duration is 10,000 seconds to allow for re-adjustment of the high gain antenna (HGA) to maintain communications.
 In BOTS mode, the limit on the maximum exposure duration has been extended to ride out any HGA moves.
-Table 2, column 6, shows the longest possible exposure time on the brightest objects (using the shortest integration time) that can be observed without saturating this subarray.
-This corresponds to an exposure containing the maximum number (65,535) of integrations with only one group of one frame (NRSRAPID 1 readout) per integration.
+Table 2, column 6, shows the longest possible exposure time using the shortest available integration time with each subarray.
+This corresponds to an exposure containing the maximum number (65,535) of integrations with only one group of one frame (NRSRAPID readout) per integration.

 Table 1.
 NIRSpec subarrays for the FS observing mode